Semanggi Interchange: 2016–2017

-2019-present
+2019–present

 Since 2019, developments of the Semanggi Interchange are focused on facilitating pedestrian and cyclers.
-Along with the sidewalk revitalization project along Jalan Jenderal Sudirman, a cultural spot was built under the Semanggi Interchange, presicely in the area of a tiny road made for motorcycles.
+Along with the sidewalk revitalization project along Jalan Jenderal Sudirman, a cultural spot was built under the Semanggi Interchange, precisely in the area of a tiny road made for motorcycles.

 To make Jakarta more friendly for cyclers and pedestrians, in August 2022, a new bicycle lane was built at the Semanggi Interchange which was separated from the motorized road.
 The new bicycle lane was built across the Semanggi park so that a bicycle tunnel was built under the four existing clover-leaf ramps.
 The work is not only made for cyclers, a number of facilities have also been added at Semanggi Park, such as toilets, cultural spots, bicycle lounges, and pedestrian paths, so that Semanggi Park becomes an open park for communities, especially pedestrians and cyclists.
-Those new facilities was inaugurated by the Governor of Jakarta, Anies Baswedan on October 12, 2022.
+Those new facilities was inaugurated by the Governor of Jakarta, Anies Baswedan on 12 October 2022.